 Read Also: FORM M REGISTRATION WITH MULTIPLE ITEMS

 Thanks for reading this article.
 Certainly, you now know how to obtain the first document required for importation into Nigeria.
 Lastly, you may have to obtain Form M for import clearance with as much as 500 items.
-Hence, I will write about how to handle multiple items.
-For help in cargo clearing, feel free to call us on +2349075526276.
+Hence, I have written about how to handle multiple items.
+For help in cargo clearing, feel free to call us on +234(0)9075526276.
 You can also send an email to firstname.lastname@example.orgemail@example.com.